 How To Test Your Vulnerability

-It’s easy to test your readiness to learn and vulnerability to an extremist ideology.
+Testing your readiness to learn and vulnerability to an extremist ideology is easy.
 Negative emotions and physical pain show exposure to harmful programming.
 You can tell your emotional involvement by your reaction to this discussion.
 You can determine the level at which the inverse function of belief affects your life.

-- If you react with anger to this discussion, then that’s a good sign you are susceptible.
+- If you react angrily to this discussion, that’s a good sign you are susceptible.

 - Do ideas that contradict your beliefs cause you physical discomfort?
 If so, it’s also a good sign.